 Scott Spencer is the Director of Product Management for the DoubleClick Ad Exchange.
-With over eleven years experience in developing online solutions for buyers and sellers, Scott has built many Google and DoubleClick products.
-Currently, Scott heads the DoubleClick Ad Exchange – a unique product that enables open access of ad networks and trading desks to DoubleClick inventory, and helps sophisticated publishers manage multiple buyers in a way that generates the highest yield, while protecting their key site and audience assets.
+With over eleven years of experience in developing online solutions for buyers and sellers, Scott has built many Google and DoubleClick products.
+Currently, Scott heads up the DoubleClick Ad Exchange – a unique product that enables ad networks and trading desks to bid on display inventory, and helps publishers centrally manage multiple ad networks to generate the highest yield, while protecting their key site and audience assets.
 Additionally, Scott often represents Google in industry forums and committees.

 Prior to joining Google, Scott was a management consultant at Integral, Inc. providing strategy analysis to fortune 500 companies on Product Development Processes and Customer Satisfaction leverage.
-Scott holds a BS in Economics from MIT.
+Scott holds a BS in Economics from MIT.at the very latest.

 Senior Vice President